The history assembled

 Context poisoning that survives account resets: When a product account is deleted and a new one created, the product-level history resets.
 Enrichment infrastructure often does not follow the same deletion schedule.
 Device fingerprints, IP reputation data, and shared identity signals retained in third-party systems may carry the established normality profile forward to the new account, defeating the purpose of the reset and allowing shaped context to persist across what appears to be a fresh start.

 Enrichment infrastructure in startups is often assembled from third-party APIs without a clear model of how those signals interact.
 Signal weighting is rarely documented.
 Data retention policies for enrichment inputs are often not aligned with product data governance.
-The question “which historical signals influenced this decision, and can any of them have been shaped by the subject of the decision?” is rarely asked during architecture reviews.
+The question “which historical signals influenced this decision, and can any of them have been shaped by the subject of the decision?” is rarely asked during architecture reviews, and rarely captured in a threat register.

 Third-party reputation and enrichment services, device intelligence platforms, IP and network intelligence feeds, internal feature stores that aggregate historical signals, and ML feature pipelines that assemble context at inference time all fall into this category.